ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-proactive.md

 Many of these proactive tasks can be made much simpler with the Operations Management on {{site.data.keyword.cloud}} and reduce the management time.

 It is important to understand your "baseline".
 This baseline reflects normal operations in your environment.
-All clients have a different baseline that is determined by their standard practices, the workloads that run on the vCenter Server instance, and more.
+All clients have a different baseline that is determined by their standard practices, the workloads that run on the {{site.data.keyword.vcf-auto-short}} instance, and more.
 These proactive checks are then comparing the recent capacity/performance/utilization against this baseline.
 These proactive usage checks are answering the following four questions.

 1. Am I over-utilized now?
 2. Will I run out of capacity soon?